variance_othstr {vardpoor} | R Documentation |

 period |

 Optional variable for the survey periods.
 If supplied, the values for each period are computed independently.
-One dimensional object convertible to one-column |
+One dimensional object convertible to one-column data.table or variable name as character, column number or logical vector with only one TRUE value (length of the vector has to be the same as the column count of dataset ).

 dataset |

-Optional survey data object convertible to |
+Optional survey data object convertible to data.table .

 checking |

 Optional variable if this variable is TRUE, then function checks data preparation errors, otherwise not checked.
-This variable by default is TRUE. |
+This variable by default is TRUE.

 Details

-It is possible to compute population size M_g
+It is possible to compute population size Mg

 from sampling frame.
 The standard deviation of g